Shadow Program for Prospective Students

-Eighth grade students who are interested in applying to Judge Memorial are welcome to spend a day on campus by enrolling in our Bulldog Shadow Program.
+Middle school students who are interested in applying to Judge Memorial are welcome to spend a day on campus by enrolling in our Bulldog Shadow Program.
 Judge's Shadow Program offers prospective Bulldogs a chance to experience what a typical student's day is like on campus.
 Prospective students will spend the day shadowing a current student who will take them to classes, share time with them during breaks and lunch (lunch is free!), and receive a tour of the campus.
 There's nothing like it!

 How do I get involved in the shadow program?

-Shadow visits for 2017-2018 begin in mid-September.
+Shadow visits begin in mid-September.
 Please remember that shadows are by appointment.
 A parent must register on behalf of their student, and a parent must also either accompany their student on the day of their shadow visit or arrange ahead of time to sign the proper shadow day registration release form.
-Reservations for shadowing are required and can be made by filling out and submitting the above form or by contacting our Admissions Office at 801-517-2129
+Reservations for shadowing are required and can be made by filling out and submitting the above form or by contacting our Admissions Office at 801-517-2129.

 Who is eligible to take advantage of a shadow day?

-Eighth grade students who are interested in applying to Judge Memorial are welcome to spend a day on campus by taking part of our Bulldog Shadow Program.
+Middle school students who are interested in applying to Judge Memorial are welcome to spend a day on campus by taking part of our Bulldog Shadow Program.
 The Shadow Program is also open to current high school students enrolled elsewhere, who will shadow a student sharing the same interests and grade level.
 Please click the "Shadow Program" link above to begin the process.